What happens with the assessment results?

 The OLS language assessment is mandatory for all participants to Erasmus+ mobility activities of at least two months (studies/traineeships/EVS volunteering) with one of the following languages as the main language of instruction, work or volunteering (with the exception of native speakers).

-As of June 2015, the service will be extended to Vocational Education and Training (VET) learners participating in a mobility of at least one month.
+Since 2015, the service is also available to Vocational Education and Training (VET) learners participating in a mobility of at least one month.

 Erasmus+ mobility participants must take the assessment twice — before and at the end of their mobility period — in order to monitor their progress in the language of mobility.